SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/policy-impact-report.md

 You can filter the **Reviewers view** by:

 * **All**; the total number of reviewers for the policy
-* **Governance Excluded Users**; shown only when the policy has excluded reviewers.
+* **Governance Excluded Users**; shown only when the policy has excluded reviewers
   * Click this tile to display users who are excluded from governance
-  * Excluded users are shown for reference and no actions can be performed on them from this report
+  * Excluded users are shown for reference, and no actions can be performed on them from this report

 The following information is available on the **Reviewers view**: